gjwdyk/CF-Asymmetric-Route/README.md

 VyOS Update :

-VyOS is NOT capable to support Cloud-Init through User-Data form, as referred on the below respond to a
+VyOS is NOT capable to support Cloud-Init through User-Data form, as referred on the below highlighted respond to a customer feedback on VyOS product page on AWS.

 ![VyOS Respond](Figures/VyOSCFCloudInitUserDataSupport20200702Marked.png)

 To Do:

-- [ ] Update existing AS3 with Pools from Windows Server ??? (should we do this or not?)
-- [ ] Update Previous CF templates to use No OutBound versions of AS3 (and Update the corresponding Documentations)
-- [ ] tmsh modify sys db ui.statistics.modulestatistics.localtraffic.persistencerecords value true
-- [ ] Test Concept of Floating IP for High Availability.
-If 2 interfaces assigned same IP Address, will they be conflict?
-If not assigned, will they work?
-- [ ] Default ASM Profiles
+- [ ] Post the current CF which Implements the Environment (only minus the 2 VyOS and Internal Node only)
-- [ ] APM (when applicable)
+- [ ] May Implement VyOS Part with yet another 2 Big-IPs